 Donning and Doffing Infectious Disease Protective Clothing: CDC

 The Ebola outbreak of 2014-2016 put the donning and doffing of infectious disease protective clothing in the spotlight for the Centers for Disease Control and Prevention (CDC).
 Its website offers a video-based review of its recommended protocols for Ebola: Personal Protective Equipment (PPE) Donning and Doffing Procedures.
 Note that this is a review and is not intended as a substitute for direct training of workers.
-A more detailed set of protocols is also available here.
 The donning and doffing procedures for PPE when dealing with a HCID like Ebola must be done in conjunction with a trained observer who guides the worker through the donning and doffing procedures with verbal commands and a written checklist to visually confirm each step in the process.
 The CDC has a very informative poster presentation depicting the proper donning and doffing procedures of protective clothing for healthcare workers here.
 The New England Journal of Medicine also has a useful page and video covering donning and doffing protocols at Putting On and Removing Personal Protective Equipment.

 Donning and Doffing Electric Power Protective Clothing: OSHA